ntu-ssl/RedisProof/README.md

 # Debugging Spoq Errors
 $${\color{red}TODO: \space \text{Add (more) potential stuff/hurdles that will occur during compilation whenever it comes up in the future}}$$
-$${\color{red}TODO: \space \text{Add descriptions to each item and how to resolve them}}$$
+- function pointers
-function pointers
+    functions that uses function pointers will generate an error like
+    ```
+    what():  (z3_eval) Unknown symbol: v_12_1_fptr_dictRehash_spec
+    ```
+    inspect the generated spec for the function (in this case it's dictRehash), and manually add the function pointer definition (v_12_1_fptr_dictRehash_spec) into proof.v
-ranking function
+- ranking function
-unknown symbol
-unknown function (inspect llvm)
+    What's supposed to happen is that you need to write a {function_name}_loop_rank definition and spoq will automatically insert it into the generated spec, but right now this isn't working for some reason so you need to use Program Fixpoint and Measure (see RedisProof/Finished/ProofLayer1/_dictNextPower for more info) to make Coq accept the specification.
+- nested loop bug
-right now there's a bug within spoq that causes error when it sees a while loop inside a for loop; need to determine the source of this bug
+    right now there's a bug within spoq that causes variable name error when it sees a while loop inside a for loop; need to determine the source of this bug